 - Baby Boomers (born 1946-1964) have a median retirement savings of $162,000

 At this rate, Millennials and Gen Z will find themselves in a more difficult position than any generation in US history when it comes time to think about retirement accounts seriously.
-Inflation, rising interest rates, and a slowing economy certainly won’t help matters.
-In fact, these factors will make retirement planning, at any career stage, increasingly difficult.
+Inflation, rising interest rates, and a slowing economy won’t help matters.
+In fact, these factors will make retirement planning increasingly difficult at any career stage.

 What is the 25x Rule for Retirement Planning?